RuslanShevchenk0/Browser-extension-Reading-Theme-Changer-with-AI-Assistant/README.md

-# Reading Theme-Changer with AI Assistant
+# Reading Theme Changer with AI Assistant

 A Google Chrome browser extension that improves the reading experience of web content through visual personalization, text customization, and AI-powered features (explanation, simplification, summarization, and translation).